Skip to main content

 These CTIA-recognized abbreviations are considered acceptable for use in required compliance messaging and SMS marketing communication.

-- This exact phrase is preferred and expected in opt-in disclosures.
+• This full phrase is preferred and expected in opt-in disclosures.

 How Textellent Helps You Stay Abbreviation-Smart